Sahimbehlim/Foodie/README.md

 # Foodie Landing Page

-A foodie landing page created using HTML, CSS, and JavaScript.
+A foodie landing page created using HTML, CSS, and Bootstrap.

 - Page structured using HTML
 - Designed using CSS